 Serious chefs couldn’t live without a mixer.
 The classic stand mixer is made by Kitchen Aid.
-For lesser mixing needs you may get by with a blender, food processor, or a cheap immersion blender (mixing stick).
+For lesser mixing needs you may get by with a hand mixer, blender, food processor, or cheap immersion blender (mixing stick).
 Immersion blenders are one of the handiest appliances you can own, since they can be whipped out at any moment to do basic mixing and cleanup is minimal.

 An indoor electric grill is one of the most delicious ways you can ever could vegetables.
 But if you buy one you’ll want a big model since veggies are so low in calories you need to cook a lot.
 Make sure the model you buy has removable plates for easy cleaning.
 These foldable grills are also great for use as a panini press.
 We highly recommend the Cuisinart GR-4N.

 Unless you have the insane money needed for a hydraulic juicer, a low-speed masticating juicer is the way to go.
 They make a much higher grade of juice than cheaper centrifugal models.
 When making juice, for your health’s sake stick with vegetable juice and try to include greens.
 Fruit juice will spike your blood sugar levels, since it’s full of sugar and has had its fiber removed.